 And I have to say though that in my experience, the UPSP tracking system isn’t terribly detailed.
-I’ve found that tracking through UPS or FedEx is much more detailed and thorough.
+I’ve found that tracking through UPS or FedEx is much more thorough.

 For example, when I sell a high dollar item on eBay, I prefer to use UPS or FedEx because of the tracking capabilities.

 Tracking through the post office often leaves me in a wonderland after the package gets checked in.
-Then I’m left to wait for the package to arrive not knowing when that might be.
+Then I’m left to wait for the parcel to arrive, not knowing when that might be.

-This could be inconvenient if I wanted to or needed to be home when the package was arriving.
-If you are shipping a package you want detailed tracking on, UPS and FedEx are best in my experience.
+This uncertainty could be inconvenient if I wanted to or needed to be home when the package was arriving.
+So, if you are shipping a package you want detailed tracking on, UPS and FedEx are best in my experience.